tomcatmwi/ValidatorJSChain/README.md

     .isEmail()
     .isIn(authorizedEmails);

-    console.log(validatorChain.results);
+    console.log(validatorJSChain.results);
 ```

 Notice that we called `clearResults()` at the beginning of the chain.
-In case you're reusing the same `ValidationChain` instance, this method must be called or the instance may retain previous results.
+In case you're reusing the same `ValidatorJSChain` instance, this method must be called or the instance may retain previous results.
 See more about `clearResults()` in the method reference.

 The above example will produce the following console output: